Last Updated on February 17, 2022 by Mark Ferguson

 I am trying to buy as many rental properties as possible because of the great returns they provide.
 I am also trying to help other investors discover the fantastic world of investing in long-term rentals through my blog.
 However, I run into a lot of feedback from people who are worried about how risky it is to invest in rental properties.
 I hear: “my friend went broke investing in real estate” or “my parents had a rental and it was a money pit up until the day they were forced to sell it.”
 There are many horror stories involving real estate, but I have no doubt whatsoever long-term rentals are a great investment if you do your homework and buy properties right.
 Most of those horror stories come from people who did not do their homework, turned a personal residence into a rental out of necessity, or were hoping for appreciation.
-What are the real risks of rental properties and how can you mitigate these risks?
+Is investing in rental properties risky and how can you mitigate these risks?

 There are real risks with investing in rental properties.
 Many people felt the wrath of these risks in the last housing crash.
 Housing values plummeted and in some areas rents plummeted as well.
 Interestingly enough, not every area saw lower rental rates.
 Some areas saw rents increase because there were so many more renters (people who lost their houses) and the demand pushed rents up.